Gastroenterology Specialty Programs and Clinics Provide Multidisciplinary Expertise for Patients

 Medical Procedures Unit: Offers coordinated and comprehensive evaluation and treatment for patients with digestive disorders.
 We provide advanced GI diagnostic and therapeutic facilities that support a multidisciplinary physician team, including internal medicine gastroenterologists and gastrointestinal radiologists and surgeons.
 An additional component of the Medical Procedures Unit is the Gastrointestinal Physiology and Manometry Laboratory.
 The laboratory offers diagnostic studies to evaluate motor and other functional abnormalities of the entire gastrointestinal tract including the pancreas and hepatobiliary systems.
-Find out more about University of Michigan Medical Procedures Unit.
+Find out more about Michigan Medicine Medical Procedures Unit.

 - Diagnostic testing with coordinated appointments for patient convenience

 - Expertise in endoscopic procedures and specialized testing through the Medical Procedures Unit

 - University of Michigan surgeons with extensive experience in colorectal surgery